hlibanya/spirv-simulator/README.md

 Then you should implement the member function so that it performs/simulates the operations performed by the SPIRV instruction matching the given OpCode.

 If the instruction has a result ID, then it needs to write the result Value to the given result ID using SetValue(...).

+If the instruction reads or writes to pointers, it needs to use the Deref(...) method to access the correct heap (see Op_Load and Op_Store for examples).

 See the existing OpCode implementations in spirv_simulator.cpp for examples.